 The Crespo Foundation

-With the Flying Artist’s Room, the Crespo Foundation and its partners, the Hessian Ministry of Education and Cultural Affairs and the Hessian Ministry of Science and the Arts, have established a format that promotes cultural development in schools across Hessen and can also be implemented in rural areas in particular.
+With the Flying Artist’s Room, the Crespo Foundation and its partners, the Hessische Ministerium für Kultus, Bildung und Chancen and the Hessische Ministerium für Wissenschaft und Forschung, Kunst und Kultur, have established a format that promotes cultural development in schools across Hessen and can also be implemented in rural areas in particular.

-The Crespo Foundation is a foundation under public law based in Frankfurt am Main that was founded in 2001 by Ulrike Crespo.
+The Crespo Foundation is a non-profit private foundation based in Frankfurt am Main.
+It was founded in 2001 by the psychologist and photographer Ulrike Crespo (1950 – 2019).

 > www.crespo-foundation.de